What’s the Glue Holding EHR Migration and Conversion Projects Together? – Optimize Healthcare Integration Series

 The following is a guest blog post by Stephane Vigot, President of Caristix, a leading provider of healthcare integration products and services.
 This post is part of the Optimize Healthcare Integration series.

-Do these healthcare integration challenges resonate with you?
-What is your organization experiencing?
+What is your organization experiencing in your conversion projects?
 We’d love to hear your thoughts in the comments.

 Caristix, a leading healthcare integration company, is the sponsor of the Optimize Healthcare Integration blog post series.
-If you’d like to learn more about how you can simplify your healthcare integration process, download this Free Whitepaper.
+Check out this free online demo of Caristix Workgroup product which helps you test your interface and speed up HL7 interface development.

 About Stéphane Vigot